mjn298/logger_app/README.md

 From a shell, run `./run.sh`.
 It will prompt you to enter a "requests per second" threshold.
 As specified, the default is 10.

+### Testing:
+There are a couple of unit tests, for the Alerting logic and the data structure supporting the alerting logic.
+These are run as part of the packaging step (`sbt assembly`).
+The easiest way to run them is with intellij's scala plugin, and importing the SBT project.
+I test the four alert states (cartesian product of two booleans; isActive and isExceeded), as well as the proper updating of the TimestampMap.

 ## Observations:
 1. Due to the fact that alert state is updated per request (not per second of requests), the hit count when an alert becomes active will always be threshold * 120.
 I couldn't think of another way to handle alerts coming in out of order,